Undergraduate BGJI Application Information

 At the discretion of the BGJI panel, melodic, harmonic, and rhythmic ear training exercises may be part of the audition.

-Candidates will participate in a 20-minute interview with Danilo Perez and the BGJI panel to discuss their essay, goals and aspirations, understanding of the BGJI goals and philosophy, and what they will bring to the Berklee Global Jazz Institute.
+Candidates selected to interview for the BGJI will participate in a 20-minute interview with Danilo Pérez, Marco Pignataro, and the BGJI panel to discuss their essay, goals, and aspirations; their understanding of the BGJI goals and philosophy; and what they will bring to the BGJI.